e-conomic/vml-docs/docs/autosuggest.md

 Obviously the `dataset_name` would need to be replaced with whichever dataset you want your predictions to be based on.
 Likewise your authentication needs to have rights to access to the trained model, as explained in the [data upload section](#uploading-training-data).

+Combine the endpoint the URL of the [environment](#environments) you want to use to get the full URL.

 #### Schema

 The base schema of the Electronic Invoice Line is the following fields: